apollographql/apollo/docs/source/guides/schema-design.md

 This article details some practices around schema design which should help avoid expensive refactoring in the future.

-<h2 id="style">Style conventions</h2>

-The GraphQL specification is flexible in the style that it dictates and doesn't impose specific naming guidelines.
-In order to facilitate development and continuity across GraphQL deployments, we suggest the following style conventions:

-* **Fields**: are recommended to be written in `camelCase`, since the majority of consumers will be client applications written in JavaScript.
-* **Types**: should be `PascalCase`.
-* **Enums**: should have their name in `PascalCase` and their values in `ALL_CAPS` to denote their special meaning.

-<h2 id="gql">Wrapping documents with gql</h2>

-There are two common ways to write GraphQL schemas and queries.
-The first is to write queries into a `.graphql` file and import them into your other files for usage.
-The second is to write them wrapped them with the `gql` tag provided by the [graphql-tag library](https://github.com/apollographql/graphql-tag#graphql-tag).

-We recommend doing the latter for a couple reasons.
-Most notably, it can save a build step.
-Using `.graphql` files requires a loader to parse the file and make it useful.
-This may not seem like a concern on the client, but it may be especially useful on the server, where there’s often not a build step.

-Additionally, using the `gql` tag unlocks full syntax highlighting in most editors and auto-formatting support with [prettier](https://prettier.io/).

 <h2 id="structure">Structure</h2>

 GraphQL schemas are at their best when they are designed around the needs of client applications.
 When a team is building their first GraphQL schema, they might be tempted to create literal mappings on top of existing database collections or tables using CRUD-like root fields but it’s important to consider how this could be disadvantageous.